quicwg/ops-drafts/draft-ietf-quic-manageability.md

 # Features of the QUIC Wire Image {#sec-wire-image}

 In this section, we discusses those aspects of the QUIC transport protocol that have an impact on the design and operation of devices that forward QUIC packets.
-Here, we are concerned primarily with QUIC's unencrypted wire image
+Here, we are concerned primarily with the unencrypted part of QUIC's wire image
-{{?WIRE-IMAGE=I-D.trammell-wire-image}}, which we define as the information available in the packet header in each QUIC packet, and the dynamics of that information.
+{{WIRE-IMAGE}}, which we define as the information available in the packet header in each QUIC packet, and the dynamics of that information.
 Since QUIC is a versioned protocol, the wire image of the header format can also change from version to version.
-However, at least the mechanism by which a receiver can determine which version is used and the meaning and location of fields used in the version negotiation process is invariant {{?QUIC-INVARIANTS=I-D.ietf-quic-invariants}}.
+However, at least the mechanism by which a receiver can determine which version is used and the meaning and location of fields used in the version negotiation process is invariant
+{{?QUIC-INVARIANTS=I-D.ietf-quic-invariants}}.

 This document is focused on the protocol as presently defined in
 {{QUIC-TRANSPORT}} and {{?QUIC-TLS}}, and will change to track